Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

 (Make sure your email provider can handle unsubscribes.
 For instance, with GMass, when someone unsubscribes, there’s no work required on your end.
 Even if you include that address in a future campaign, GMass will suppress the email to them before it goes out.
-GMass even has global unsubscribes where their address will be suppressed for everyone using GMass across your team.)
+GMass even has global unsubscribes where your emails will be suppressed if the addresses are on any of your teammates’ unsubscribe lists.)

 And step three: Make sure you’re sending high-quality emails that offer clear value to people — so they actually want to open, click, and/or reply to them.

 9. Run A/B tests to improve your results on every campaign